 Term Definition

 Means:

-Acute care facility A hospital, when the customer is not in a long-term care bed, or
+Acute care facility • A hospital, when the customer is not in a long-term care bed, or

 An intensive rehabilitation facility.

-A free-standing rehabilitation hospital or a rehabilitation unit within a hospital that provides an intensive rehabilitation program.
+Intensive rehabilitation facility A free-standing rehabilitation hospital or a rehabilitation unit within a hospital that provides an intensive rehabilitation program.
 Patients admitted must be able to tolerate three hours of intense rehabilitation services per day.